webersab/e-Clustering/README.md

 `condat_types`: model generated using the data provided by Condat and the types associated to every document.
 `condat_categories`: model generated using the data provided by Condat and the categories associated to every document.
 `kreuzwerker_categories`: model generated using the data provided by Kreuzwerker and the categories associated to every document.
-`kreuzwerker_subcategories`: model generated using the data provided by Kreuzwerker and the subcategories associated to every document.
-`kreuzwerker_topics`: model generated using the data provided by Kreuzwerker and the topics associated to every document.

 `modelPath`: [optional] this parameter is only used is other location for models is used inside the server.
 This parameter has been meant for local installation of the service.

 ### Output